anytizer/color-master.cs/README.md

 * Click on the color code to copy the color value in hex format.
 * Slide the color values to change the color.
 * Pick profile box or background bar to set target to apply the color to.
-* If you need a binary .exe file, please contact, or compile it yourself.
+* Click on swatch to randomize a color value.

 ![image](https://user-images.githubusercontent.com/5563341/203924469-05336b06-0647-40e0-8707-ad596d26eaa6.png)